cityofaustin/atd-data-lake/docs/tech_architecture.md

 Entry points referenced in this document abide by the "cityofaustin/atd-data-deploy" interface, as found in [GitHub](https://github.com/cityofaustin/atd-data-deploy), which provides a "cron"-driven method for launching Dockerized ETL activities that also log progress to a database.
 However, there is talk of migrating away from "atd-data-deploy" scheme and using Apache Airflow, which can offer improvements in sequencing activities, responding better to errors, and improving logging.

 Within the "atd-data-lake" source code tree, command-line entry points are currently in the `src` directory.
 There are a number of system-specific configurations that are globally accessible from within the `config` directory (which use implementations of those resource found in `drivers`).
 This contains further mechanisms for accessing the `config.config_secret` package, which contains API keys and passwords that are not to be publicly shared.
 These help with reaching PostgREST, Knack, Socrata, and AWS.
-Future efforts may involve looking at an online escrow agent that can manage these items, rather than a package.
+Future efforts may involve looking at an online escrow agent that can manage these items, rather than a Python package.

+Architecture of the "atd-data-lake" project codebase is documented further in the [Code Architecture](code_architecture.md) document.

 ## Data Source Specifics